The L&N Don’t Stop Here Anymore

 Jean Ritchie

-When I was a curly headed baby
+When I was a curly-headed baby

-The coal cars rolled and rumbled past my door
+Coal cars rambling past my door

-But now they stand in a rusty row, all empty
+Now they're standing in a rusty row, all empty

 I used to think my daddy was a black man

-But now he goes to town with empty pockets
+Now he goes downtown with empty pockets

 Last night I dreamed I went down to the coal yard